COP29 runs until 22 November in Baku Azerbaijan – an international debate with local impact.

 We need to consider what that means in Northern Ireland.
 The Climate Act set a target of 80 per cent renewable electricity generation by 2030.
 We currently have 1.9GW of renewable capacity, generating almost 50 per cent of the electricity we use.
 We need to more than double it in the next few years to meet our targets.

-KPMG have highlighted that 100 per cent of the developers they surveyed would invest in NI if the policy issues were addressed.
+KPMG has highlighted that 100 per cent of the developers they surveyed would invest in NI if the policy issues were addressed.

 The good news is that some things have changed since last year’s COP.
 We once again have an Executive.
 Ministers from different departments are communicating with each other on the need for reforms.